lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/5RQD9sA.jpg)

-You can Login with Metamask wallet or as “no wallet”.
+You can Log-in with Metamask wallet or as “no wallet”.
 If you participate as “no wallet” there is no signature request and you are not able to create or use your avatar.
-You can login as "no wallet" even in incognito mode in your browser.
+You can Log-in as "no wallet" even in incognito mode in your browser.

 ![Imgur Image](http://i.imgur.com/prdR0xK.jpg)

-In didakoo.com, MetaMask login is done through the signature of a message (a random nonce) to authenticate wallet ownership.
+In didakoo.com, MetaMask Log-in is done through the signature of a message (a random nonce) to authenticate wallet ownership.
 This signature does not require any on-chain transactions and has zero gas fees.
 You can connect a fresh wallet without worrying about transaction costs or exposing your main account.
-The login process works on Ethereum Mainnet, Polygon or Base networks.
+The Log-in process works on Ethereum Mainnet, Polygon or Base networks.

 <!-- ![Imgur Image](http://i.imgur.com/wJar46b.jpg) -->
 <!-- ![Imgur Image](http://i.imgur.com/lL279cn.jpg) -->